 Apples are a delicious and versatile fruit, but when you think of “apple” as it relates to careers, you’re probably thinking of the tech behemoth.
 Though Apple (the company) has had its ups and downs over the years, it’s currently a dominant force when it comes to tech hardware.

 For some, working at Apple is a career goal.
-But what’s a career at Apple really like?
+But what’s an Apple career really like?
 It can be hard to peel back the layers, thanks to Apple’s “quiet” culture.
-But we’ve done the detective work, and this guide will give you some idea of the ins and outs of an Apple career!
-You’ll learn:
+But we’ve done the detective work, and this guide will give you some idea of the ins and outs of working at Apple.

 What Is Apple?

 Founded on April 1, 1976, Apple is no April Fool’s joke.
 It is one of — if not the largest — tech companies in the world.
 In 2018, it became the first publicly traded U.S. company valued at over $1 trillion, topping itself at $2 trillion in 2020 and again in 2022 at $3 trillion.